lupiochi/lupiochi/README.md

         return f"👋 Hi, I'm {self.name}, a {self.title}.
 My goal is to uncover the hidden stories in biological data."

     def what_i_do(self):
-        return ("🔬 I work with advanced tools like deep learning and genomics to solve biological puzzles, " "such as predicting how cancer drugs will work and understanding bee genetics.")
+        return ("🔬 I work with deep learning and genomics tools to solve biological puzzles, " "such as predicting how cancer drugs will work and understanding bee genetics.")

     def how_to_reach_me(self):